 Internships, research opportunities and more

-Primary components of the program include research and conceptualization, nursing and health policy, cognate courses and a dissertation.
+Primary components of Decker's doctoral program in nursing include research and conceptualization, nursing and health policy, cognate courses and a dissertation.
 The student develops a strong working relationship with faculty and staff throughout the duration of the program.
 Many students are full-time registered nurses and attend classes part-time.
 Research centers, such as the Innovative Simulation and Practice Center and the Kresge Center for Nursing Research, are available on campus to provide students with practical clinical experiences.

 After You Graduate